anish-dfg/okta-airtable/README.md

 # okta-airtable

-Instructions on working with this :
+Instructions on working with this repository:

 - Fork this repository.
 - Clone your fork onto your local machine.